 A while back, Joshua came to us with a need for an improved parallel board that allowed him to charge more batteries than he was currently able to.
-However, as with the majority of most multirotor pilots, he only needed 4S capability.
+However, as with the majority of most multirotor and drone pilots, he only needed 4S capability.
 A few drawings were sketched up to make the most of the available space, samples were made, testing ensued, and what we have today is the STRIX 4S Parallel Charging board that allows for up to 10 4s packs to be charged at once!

 This board's main power lead comes equipped with an XT60 connector, which is handy for chargers like ISDT.
 It also comes with an adapter to go from XT60 back to traditional 4mm banana style.
 The included balance lead is 5 pin XH style and one tab may need to be trimmed to fit properly into the balance socket depending on your charger's needs.